sethleonard/gmail-hold/README.md

 You can uninstall by following these steps:
 1. Remove the filter you created that moves all of your incoming mail to the emailHold label
 2. Move all messages from the emailHold label to your inbox, either manually or by releasing them using the app button
-3. Open the app editor in [Google Apps Scripts](https://script.google.com/home)
+3. Open the app editor for Gmail Hold (created during installation) in [Google Apps Scripts](https://script.google.com/home)
 4. Click _Deploy_ in the upper right portion of the screen and choose _Test deployments_
 5. Next to `Application(s): Gmail`, click _Uninstall_
 6. Remove the emailHold label